UUÖ±²¥

 Most programs also offer a choice between thesis and non-thesis tracks.
 The former requires students to write and defend an original research paper before an examination committee and is a good option for those who want to focus on a particular topic in greater detail.
 On the other hand, a non-thesis track may be a suitable choice for individuals who want to widen their knowledge of the field through more coursework.

-Courses in an Online Master's Degree in Religious Studies
+What Courses Do You Take in a Master’s in Religious Studies Program?

 Students enrolled in an online religious studies master's program take classes that consider religion from various social, cultural, and historical perspectives.
 Below is a brief list of common courses students can expect: